olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 There are plausible arguments on both sides of the discussion.
 The article presents them to help the reader take an informed decision about the debate.

-However, as of today, the author's (me) personal opinion remains in line with WhatsApp claims, and this may leak somewhere below.
+However, be aware that as of today the author's (me) personal opinion remains in line with WhatsApp claims, and this may leak somewhere below.

-Take that into consideration.

 This article is divided into the following major sections: